B2B SaaS brochure - Quote within 24 h - Paris

 SaaS sales brochure: what's different from traditional B2B?

 A brochure for a SaaS publisher doesn't work like one for a consulting firm or an industrial service provider.
-The product is intangible, the sales cycle is long, and there are many interlocutors.
-Here's what changes in structure, content and design for a B2B SaaS publisher.
+The product is intangible, the sales cycle is long, and there are multiple contacts.
+What this means in concrete terms for structure, content and design.

 UBI Solutions sales brochure - freelance graphic designer B2B Paris